Vijay Sethupathi: 2006–2011

 He subsequently joined the Chennai-based theatre group Koothu-P-Pattarai as an accountant and actor where he observed actors from close quarters.
 He made his beginnings as a background actor, particularly playing the role of the lead character's friend in a few films.
 He also acted in television series, including the well-known series Penn that began in March 2006, as well as several short films as part of the television show Nalaya Iyakunar for Kalaignar TV.
-He worked with Karthik Subbaraj on many short films, who later cast him in his first feature film, subsequently yield him the Best Actor award for one of his films at the Norway Tamil Film Festival short film competition.
+He worked with Karthik Subbaraj on many short films, who later cast him in his first feature film, subsequently garnering him the Best Actor award for one of his films at the Norway Tamil Film Festival short film competition.

 Sethupathi accompanied a group of actors who went to director Selvaraghavan's studio to audition for his gangster film Pudhupettai (2006) and was selected to play Dhanush's friend in the film.
-Following Pudhupettai, he was associated with a Tamil-Kannada bilingual film called Akhaada.
+After making an appearance in Prabu Solomon's Lee (2007), he was cast by director Suseenthiran in minor supporting roles in his first two projects, Vennila Kabadi Kuzhu (2009) and Naan Mahaan Alla (2010).
+Sethupathi would later credit Suseenthiran with having had an "important role in helping him realise his dreams".
+In 2010, he was associated with a Tamil-Kannada bilingual film called Akhaada.
 While he was selected to play the lead in the Tamil version, the director offered him the antagonistic role in its Kannada version.
 However, the film did not see a theatrical release.
-After making an appearance in Prabu Solomon's Lee (2007), he was cast by director Suseenthiran in minor supporting roles in his first two projects, Vennila Kabadi Kuzhu (2009) and Naan Mahaan Alla (2010).
-Sethupathi would later credit Suseenthiran with having had an "important role in helping him realise his dreams".
-Director Seenu Ramasamy identified Sethupathi's talent during the audition of his film and Sethupathi landed his first lead role in Ramasamy's drama film Thenmerku Paruvakaatru (2011), in which he portrayed a shepherd, the film went on to win three National Film Awards including the prize for the Best Tamil Feature Film of that year.
+Director Seenu Ramasamy identified Sethupathi's talent during the audition of his film and Sethupathi landed his first lead role in Ramasamy's drama film Thenmerku Paruvakaatru (2010), in which he portrayed a shepherd, the film went on to win three National Film Awards including the prize for the Best Tamil Feature Film of that year.
+He played a man from a lower class in Varnam (2011).